- Explain why the scientific method is important in promoting health and preventing disease.

 - It takes time to build scientific evidence that culminates as a commonly accepted conclusion.

-- Agreement of experts across multiple scientific disciplines is a necessity for recommending dietary changes to improve health and help to prevent disease.
+- The agreement of experts across multiple scientific disciplines is a necessity for recommending dietary changes to improve health and help to prevent disease.

 - Science is always evolving as more and more information is collected.